uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

 ---

 ## What problem does this solve?
-Many times, sex and gender are used synonymously and users have struggled to provide accurate information that best identifies and/or represents them within a limited or overwhelming amount of provided options.
+Sex and gender are often used synonymously.
+Users have struggled to provide accurate information that best identifies and/or represents them within a limited or overwhelming amount of provided options.

-Sex assigned at birth is a biological aspect and does not necessarily represent how an individual identifies.
-In the digital space, male and female are often the provided options, but there are instances where an individual is born with both sexual characteristics.
+Sex assigned at birth is a biological attribute and does not necessarily represent how an individual identifies.
+In the digital space, male and female are often the only provided options, but there are instances where an individual is born with both male and female sexual characteristics.

 Gender is an expression of a user’s identity and is integral to their sense of self.
-There is an infinite variety of gendered experience in the world.
+There is a wide variety of gendered experience in the world.

 ## When to use this pattern
 Follow this pattern when you are collecting sex or gender as part of your service.
 Only ask for the sex and/or gender if you need it.
-Sometimes it’s more beneficial to skip this pattern altogether.
+Sometimes it’s prudent to skip collecting this information altogether.

 ## What's the solution
 Provide sex and/or gender if needed and present the user with the environment to accurately depict their identity.